eugenium/eugenium.github.io/Students/index.md

 An exciting open question in deep learning is how to effectively learn in online and non-stationary settings.
 Continual learning aims to learn new tasks (with potentially few samples) while retaining knowledge of old tasks.
 A few related publications:

--Aljundi, Caccia, Belilovsky, Caccia et al Online Continual Learning with Maximally Interferred Retrieval
+-Aljundi, Caccia, Belilovsky, Caccia et al Online Continual Learning with Maximally Interferred Retrieval \n

 -Caccia, Belilovsky et al Online Learned Continual Compression with Adaptive Quantization Modules